YYinBurgh/YYinBurgh.github.io/_pages/students.md

 ## Undergraduate/Master's Students at UVM

 I enjoy working with motivated undergraduate and master's students on smaller and hands-on projects that are related to my research expertise.
 Many undergarduate and master's students who worked with me are now at big tech companies (e.g., Google, Facebook, Amazon).
-Projects are often available for students with backgrounds or interests in software development, machine learning, and UX design/research.
+Projects are often available for students with skills in **qualitative research methods, statistical analysis, and web/mobile app development**.

 Interested UVM undergraduate or master's students may contact me with the following information:
 1. A brief introduction of yourself;
 2. Your CV or resume;
 3. A copy of your unofficial UVM transcript; and
-4. **A short description of your research interests**.
+4. **A short description of your research interests and relevant skills**.

 The subject of the email should start with “**[Prospective-UVM-student]**”.
 We may find a time to meet and discuss potential projects.